Getting started with closed captions in live streams

 To add closed captions to the event, go to the Caption Languages tab.

-The first caption language that you add must either be the result of speech-to-text conversion or manual transcription.
+The first caption language must either be the result of speech-to-text conversion or manual transcription.
 Currently, both can't be combined.

 3 Test broadcast and closed captions